-This list covers every B2B directory where you either pay to be listed or can upgrade a free listing for more exposure.
+This list covers every B2B review site and directory where you either pay to be listed or can upgrade a free listing for more exposure.
 Some charge for the listing itself.
 Others let you create a basic profile for free and offer paid tiers for featured placement, analytics, or lead generation.
 Both types are here.

-These range from high-traffic review platforms like G2 and Capterra—where free listings exist but paid plans unlock premium placement—to specialized directories where a listing fee gets you in front of a targeted audience.
+These range from high-traffic review platforms like G2 and Capterra — where free listings exist but paid plans unlock premium placement — to specialized directories where a listing fee gets you in front of a targeted audience.

 What Paid Gets You

-Trust pilot gets 91M monthly visits.
+Trustpilot gets 91M monthly visits.
 SourceForge gets 22M.
 There's an AI for that pulls 5.13M.
 Paid plans unlock featured placement in category pages, competitor comparison data, lead capture tools, and analytics on who views your profile.

 Paid tiers also mean richer profile content—more screenshots, integrations, case studies—which gives AI systems additional data points to reference when recommending solutions.

-Paid Directories (32)
+Paid Directories (39)

 Sorted by monthly traffic.
 Includes paid-only and free-with-paid-upgrades directories.
 Click any directory for detailed information.